human-centered-ai-lab/cla-706315-from-explainable-AI-to-causability-class-2019/README.md

 Research students of  Computer Science particularly of the Holzinger group.

-(1) note that black-box is a not well defined term, and is not to be confused with the flight recorder (which actually is by no means a "black box")
+(1) note that black-box is a not well defined term, and is not to be confused with the flight recorder (which actually is by no means a "black box"); on the other hand from electrical engineering we know the term "white box", which is also not a good term.
+Really appropriate is the term "glass box" where a human can have a full visibility of the inside behaviour - which does of course not necessarily mean that this is also understandable.
+Transparency is necessary but not sufficient for understandability.

 Von interpretierbarer KI zur Causability